EslamEmad99/Twitter-Counter/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.

+## To-Do List

+Here are the upcoming tasks for this project:

+- **Replace XML with Jetpack Compose**: Migrate existing XML layouts to Jetpack Compose for modern UI development.
+- **Add UI Tests**: Implement UI tests to ensure the functionality and performance of the user interface.
+- **Replace Hilt with Koin**: Transition from Hilt to Koin for dependency injection to simplify and customize DI configurations.
+- **Replace Retrofit with Ktor**: Update networking calls by replacing Retrofit with Ktor for better performance and flexibility.

+Feel free to contribute or suggest improvements!

 ## Contact
 For any questions or feedback, feel free to reach out to the project maintainer: